 Adjustable base and sleep products supplier Reverie has donated more than 100,000 nonmedical, protective face masks to essential workers and members of the general public.
 Shortly after the COVID-19 pandemic began, the Bloomfield Hills, Michigan-based company enlisted the help of its cut-and-sew suppliers in the United States and Asia to make high-quality, three-ply cotton masks.

-To date, Reverie has supplied masks to U.S. workers at many companies, including those in the furniture industry, and also to health care facilities unable to obtain medical-grade masks, which are in short supply.
+To date, Reverie has supplied masks to U.S. workers at many companies, including those in the furniture industry, and to health care facilities unable to obtain medical-grade masks, which are in short supply.